Real Estate Development Manager

 The express intention is not simply to supplement the offerings already on ground and enhance the airport experience for passengers and augment the ease-of-use for the staff members of all the various companies active in the vicinity.

 For the second objective behind founding the Airport City is to expand the spectrum of institutions, businesses and service facilities present on the ground at this memorable location.
-One indication of this is that the project is destined to deliver up to 50,800 m2 of prime office space.
-The centrepiece of the new ensemble will be a building complex that features an iconic 210+ room hotel, a business club and a fitness studio, no less than 4,100 new parking spaces, a Skypark, pedestrian walkways and bridges, not to mention supermarket and service areas linked directly aboveground and underground with the terminal the terminal as well as the Regus Business Centre in Terminal A.
+The centrepiece of the new ensemble will be a building complex that features an iconic hotel, a business club and a fitness studio, new parking spaces, a Skypark, pedestrian walkways and bridges, not to mention supermarket and service areas linked directly aboveground and underground with the terminal the terminal as well as the Regus Business Centre in Terminal A.

-Cargolux Airlines and lux-Airport have recently launched the active phase of the airlines new headquarters building at Luxembourg.
 With the new building, the company brings everyone under one roof and facilitates closer and faster interaction between all departments.
 Cargolux employs close to 1,400 staff in Luxembourg, including crews and maintenance staff.
 The new building will be constructed and owned by lux-Airport.
-First earth works are set to begin at the end of 2017 while Cargolux expects to move into the building in early 2020.
+Construction works started end of 2017 while Cargolux expects to move into the building in early 2020, the year of its 50th birthday.
+The building on the municipal territory of Sandweiler will be located adjacent to Cargolux’s maintenance hangar, to which it is connected by a glass bridge, and offers room for the company’s administrative staff with parking spaces.
+The airline’s training organization, including crew training and its two Boeing 747 simulators, will also be located there.